tgunnoe/spice-ncurses-pp/README.md

 Fuck this project.

-I'll come back to it when I'm a c++ god.
+I'll come back to it when I have time and better understanding of ncurses

 The native ncurses c++ wrappers are undocumented and hard to use, especially if